kontent-ai/delivery-sdk-js/doc/delivery.md

 }
 ```

-Currently, API does not contain information about the type of custom field so you need add this binding manually for all elements that you want to map based on the content type and element codename. `FieldResolver` can be registered during `DeliverClient` initialization:
+Currently, the API does not contain information about the type of the custom field so you need to add this binding manually for all elements that you want to map based on the content type and element codename. `FieldResolver` can be registered during `DeliverClient` initialization:

 ```typescript
 const client = new DeliveryClient(